multitudes/oldmultitudes.github.io/_posts/2019-04-09-Introducing ARKit3.markdown

     func coachingOverlayViewDidRequestSessionReset(ARCoachingOverlayView)
 }
 ```
-This year we have activated and deactivated automatically based on device capabilities Can be explicitly disabled in render options
+This year we have activated and deactivated automatically based on device capabilities Can be explicitly disabled in render  options..

 ## Face Tracking

 In ARKit one we enabled face tracking with the ability to track one face.
 In ARKit 3 we enabled the ability to track three faces concurrently.
 Also we enabled the ability to track when a face goes out of the screen and returns back giving it the same face ID again.
 The ID is persistent, but when you start a new session it will be reset.